MicrosoftDocs/Edge-Enterprise-pr.fr-fr/edgeenterprise/browser-policies/en-US/microsoft-edge-policies.md

   - sur Windows et macOS depuis la version77 ou versions ultérieures

   #### Description
   Cette stratégie ne fonctionnait pas comme prévu en raison de modifications apportées aux besoins opérationnels.
-Par conséquent, elle est déconseillée et ne doit pas être utilisé.
+Therefore it's deprecated and should not be used.

 Indique s'il faut inclure un raccourci vers Office.com dans la barre des favoris.
-Pour les utilisateurs connectés à Microsoft Edge, le raccourci permet aux utilisateurs d’accéder à leurs applications et documents Microsoft Office.
-Si vous activez ou ne configurez pas cette stratégie, les utilisateurs peuvent choisir d’afficher ou non le raccourci en modifiant le bouton bascule dans le menu contextuel de la barre des favoris.
+For users signed into Microsoft Edge the shortcut takes users to their Microsoft Office apps and docs.
+If you enable or don't configure this policy, users can choose whether to see the shortcut by changing the toggle in the favorites bar context menu.
 Si vous désactivez cette stratégie, le raccourci n’apparaît pas.

   #### Fonctionnalités prises en charge: